luketokheim/skye/README.md

 ## Design

-The basic idea is that you use this library to run your C++ function in response to an HTTP request.
+The basic idea is that you use this library to call your C++ function in response to an HTTP request.
 The library provides the server functionality and handles the networking and protocol aspects for you.

-The service runs one thread for all network I/O. For blocking or long running synchronous tasks inside your C++ function your may want to provide a worker thread pool to keep the main event loop running and processing other requests.
+The service runs one thread for all network I/O. For blocking or long running synchronous tasks inside your C++ function your may want to provide a worker thread (or pool) to keep the main event loop running and processing other requests.

-This service is intended to run behind a reverse proxy that terminates TLS and maps requests to this application.
-I am using it on Google Cloud Run but other containerized environments will work.
+The service is intended to run behind a reverse proxy that terminates TLS and maps requests to this application.
+The framework was prototyped on Google Cloud Run but other container environments will work.

-Since this service assumes it is running behind a reverse proxy there are some features that I omitted.
+Since the service assumes it is running behind a reverse proxy there are some features that were omitted.

 - No SSL/TLS support
 - No request or keep alive timeouts
 - No request target resource to handler mapping
 - No static content or nice error pages

-## Async
+## Asynchronous model

-The server uses only asynchronous operations.
+The framework uses only asynchronous operations.
 If you have used Asio before then this main function will look more familiar.

 ```cpp